Welcome From Chair Of Governors

 We are all proud of our involvement with Muntham House School and its record 25 years of good and outstanding Ofsted inspections.
 Our success in sending pupils out into the world, having achieved some remarkable outcomes, is a testament to the dedication and contribution of all who work and learn here.

-We are also proud to provide free access to our magnificent new therapy facilities, supported by our dedicated staff, to pupils from around a dozen neighbouring West Sussex County Council maintained school.
+We are also proud to provide free access to our magnificent new therapy facilities, supported by our dedicated staff, to pupils from around a dozen neighbouring West Sussex County Council maintained schools.

 Being a Governor at Muntham House School is a privilege.
 It allows me to get to know so many exceptional young people and play a small part in their lives and futures.